Harshitweb007/Harshitweb007/README.md

 # 💫 About Me:
 I’m a Full-Stack Web Developer currently in my third year.
 I’m very fascinated by learning new things in web development and exploring upcoming technologies and tech stacks.
-I have worked on several live projects and continuously strive to improve my skills
+I have worked on several live projects and continuously strive to improve my skills.

 ## 🌐 Socials: